erlichg/TVML-Kodi-Addons/README.md

 ![alt tag](https://raw.githubusercontent.com/ggyeh/TVML-Kodi-Addons/master/images/screenshot4.png)

 ##How to use
-1. Simply run the app.py located in repository root directory.
+1. You can use the pre-compiled executable (for windows 64bit and mac currently)
 2. This will run the server on port 5000.
+(You can run with -p switch to select different port)
 3. Fire up a TVML client on the apple TV like: TVML Explorer (available in TVOS appstore)
 4. Add your IP of the server
 5. Have fun